Cumulative flow, lead time, and cycle time guidance

 VSTS | TFS 2018 | TFS 2017 | TFS 2015 | TFS 2013

 You use cumulative flow diagrams (CFD) to monitor the flow of work through a system.
 The two primary metrics to track, cycle time and lead time, can be extracted from the chart.
-Or, you can add the Lead time and cycle time control charts to your dashboards (VSTS only at this time).
+Or, you can add the Lead time and cycle time control charts to your dashboards.

 To configure or view CFD charts, see Configure a cumulative flow chart.

 The Continuous flow CFD provides the chart most favored by teams that follow a lean process.

 However, many teams have begun combining lean practices with Scrum or other methodologies which means they practice lean within the span of an iteration or sprint.
 In this situation the diagram takes on a slightly different look and provides two additional, and very valuable, pieces of information as shown in the next chart.

 |Continuous flow CFD

 The Fixed period CFD shown here is for a completed sprint.

 The top line represents the scope set for the sprint.
 And, because the work must be completed by the last day of the sprint, the slope of the Closed state indicates whether or not a team is on track to complete the sprint.
 The easiest way to think of this view is as a burnup chart.